Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Communication problems happen regularly.
 You might overshare or zone out during conversations.
 But these patterns stay fairly stable over time.

-Burnout shows up as pulling away from everyone.
+Burnout presents as pulling away from everyone.
 You avoid social plans you used to enjoy.
 Phone calls and texts feel like too much work.

 You stop reaching out to friends and family.
 Even close relationships feel draining.
 Social withdrawal happens across all your connections, not just certain types of people.